-Roscosmos, also known as the Russian Federal Space Agency, is the coordinating hub for space activities in Russia.
+Roscosmos, also known as the Roscosmos State Corporation for Space Activities, is the coordinating hub for space activities in Russia.
 It performs numerous civilian activities (including Earth monitoring and the astronaut program) and coordinates with the Defense Ministry of the Russian Federation for military launches.

 Roscosmos used to be known as the Russian Federal Space Agency, which was formed in 1992.
 The new corporation was formed from merging the agency and United Rocket and Space Corporation, a joint-stock entity meant to bolster the space sector.
-Russia's involvement in space long predates the beginning of Roscosmos.
+Russia's involvement in space, however, long predates these events.
 At the height of the former Soviet Union's space prowess in the 1950s and 1960s, the country racked up several world firsts — including the first human in space.

 Roscosmos came to be in a different area, shortly after the breakup of the Soviet Union.
 The agency poured its scant resources into the International Space Station and to this day remains a major participant in the effort.
 In 2016, it opened a new launch complex called Vostochny that is intended to eventually take over most of the duties of the Baikonur Cosmodrome, its current primary launch facility in Kazakhstan.

 The Soviet-U.S. space race

 Soviet experience with space threads through much of the past century.
 Konstantin Tsiolkovsky's pioneering rocketry work extended through the late 19th and early 20th centuries.
 The Soviets then supplemented that experience with German V2 missile engineers acquired after the end of the Second World War in 1945.
 The United States had another group of Germans from the same program.

 Under the auspices of International Geophysical Year in 1957-58, the Soviets launched the world's first satellite (Sputnik).
 Some in the United States worried about the influence of communism in outer space.
 As Americans scrambled to catch up, the Soviets accomplished many world firsts.
 Among them were the first man in space (Yuri Gagarin), first woman (Valentina Tereshkova), first lunar flyby (Luna 1) and first three-person crew (Voskhod 1).